stytchauth/sqx/README.md

 ---
 ### Core Concepts

+#### Query building

+`sqx` is a superset of [Masterminds/squirrel](https://github.com/Masterminds/squirrel) - refer to their docs for information on what query methods are available.
+We will try to add more examples over time - if there is an example you'd love to see, feel free to open an issue or a PR!

 #### Reading data
 Call `sqx.Read[T](ctx).Select(columNames...)` to start building a read transaction.
 When the read transaction is ran, `sqx` will provision an object of type `T` and scan the results into the object.
+Scanning is accomplished using `db` tags defined on `T`.
 All scanning is handled by [blockloop/scan](https://github.com/blockloop/scan)'s `RowsStrict` method.
 Read transactions can be ran in several ways:

 - `func (b SelectBuilder[T]) One() (*T, error)` - reads a single struct of type `T`.